JvanKatwijk/transmitting-tests/README.md

 Note that in the current state, the cpu of the rpi will overload when running the hackrftransmitter and modulator.
 Some profiling is required.

+The hackrf-server is the version without a gui.
+Parameters are the frequency to be used, the sample rate for the incoming data and the gain.
+Of course the port to which we are listening can also be specified.

 -------------------------------------------------------------------------
 *Modulators